 Panama has been called a halfway house for American expats… but I disagree.

-I’ve been living in Panama full time for the past five years, and I have been traveling throughout Latin America since I was toddling.
-It’s been a long time since I visited Mexico, though, and I had forgotten just how well appointed it is.
+I lived full-time in Panama seven years, and I have been traveling throughout Latin America since I was toddling.
+It’s been a long time since I’d spent time in Mexico, though, and, until my most recent visit, I had forgotten just how well appointed it is.

 The roads are wide, well paved and maintained, properly painted, lit, and signed.
 What’s more, drivers are polite and respectful.
-If you haven’t spent a lot of time driving in Latin America, these things may not seem notable, but in many countries outside North America and Europe, road maintenance can be dangerously poor, and drivers can have little understanding and less interest in following the rules of the road.
+If you haven’t spent a lot of time driving in Latin America, these things may not seem notable, but in many countries outside North America and Europe roads can be dangerously poorly maintained and drivers can have little understanding and less interest in following the rules of the road.

 Even Panama City—an otherwise modern city in many ways—has deplorable inner-city roads.
 Outside the city, the Pan-American Highway is decent—though poorly painted and unlit—but any offshoot is as likely to be dirt as it is to be paved.
 I had never noticed before living in Panama how valuable road reflectors are… especially in the absence of road lights.
 (FYI, Mexico has both.)